conchoecia/beroe_forskalii_mitogenome/README.md

 # beroe_forskalii_mitogenome

-- This repository contains additional files for the manuscript, "Novel ORFs in the mitochondrial genome of the ctenophore, Beroe forskalii"
+- This repository contains additional files for the manuscript, "Conserved novel ORFs in the mitochondrial genome of the ctenophore Beroe forskalii"
-- To recreate most of the figures for the manuscript, please install [`snakemake`](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), [`cuttlery`](https://github.com/conchoecia/cuttlery), and [`pauvre`](https://github.com/conchoecia/pauvre), then naviagate to this directory and run the snakemake pipeline by executing the command `snakemake` in your terminal.
+- To recreate most of the figures for the manuscript, please install [`snakemake`](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), [`cuttlery`](https://github.com/conchoecia/cuttlery), and [`pauvre`](https://github.com/conchoecia/pauvre), then navigate to this directory and run the `snakemake` pipeline by executing the command `snakemake` in your terminal.

 ## Abbreviations